pprevos/r4h2o/manuscript/r4h2o_07_data_products.md

 ### Export formats
 Rstudio can export R-Markdown to many standard formats.
 A standard file can be 'knitted' to an HTML file for websites, Word, PowerPoint or PDF.
 To create a PDF, you need to have the LaTeX software installed on your computer.
 LaTeX is a powerful markup language, often used for publications in the formal and physical sciences.

 The export format is listed in the first few lines, the front matter, of the markdown file.
 The example below shows how to define a title, author name and define the output as a Powerpoint presentation.
-This example also shows how to relate the output to a template (`tf02922647.potx`).
-This way, you can create presentations or reports using your organisation's templates.
+This example also shows how to relate the output to a template (`template.potx`).
+This way, you can create data-enabled presentations or reports using your organisation's templates.

 ```
 ---